Tony-The-Developer/Tony-The-Developer/README.md

 ### More Info

-- 🔭 I’m currently working on kubernetes Cluster's
-- 🌱 I’m currently learning React/Node.Js
-- 🤔 I’m looking for help with Javascript and React
-- 💬 Ask me about anything [here](mailto:hire@tonythedeveloper.com)
+- - 💬 Ask me about anything [here](mailto:info@tonythedeveloper.com)
-- 📫 How to reach me: tony@tonythedeveloper.com
+- 📫 How to reach me: info@tonythedeveloper.com
-- ⚡ Fun fact: My favorite ide is webstorm.

 **Languages and Tools:**